Medically reviewed by Vicky Davis, FNP

 For some men, ED is a short-term problem that happens every now and then.
 For others, it may be a long-term issue that develops over the course of years or decades.

 Erectile dysfunction can occur for a variety of reasons.
 Sometimes, a psychological issue such as stress or feelings of guilt can trigger ED.
-In other cases, ED can be a sign that you may also have an underlying health problem.
+In other cases, ED can be a sign that you may also have an underlying physical health problem.

 Certain habits, such as your use of tobacco products, medications or alcohol can also contribute to erection issues and make it harder for you to maintain a fulfilling sex life.